 Regularly reviewing your insurance policy is crucial as a business owner.
 By conducting a yearly review, you can assess your business goals and potential risks to determine if you need to renew your policy or switch to another carrier.
 Additionally, significant changes in your company may require a reevaluation of your coverage.

-If you are uncertain about the changes or adjustments needed for your policy, it is recommended to seek guidance from an independent agent.
+If you are uncertain about the changes or adjustments needed for your policy, seeking guidance from an independent agent is recommended.
 They can assist in determining what coverage options can be customized to meet your specific business needs.

 Your insurance policy is designed to protect your business, and it is crucial to ensure that your coverage keeps pace with your evolving business requirements.
 Working with a trusted independent agent can help you make informed decisions about your insurance coverage and adjust it as necessary.